annaleenersten/RoomSync/docs/Reports/sprint_report_2.md

 ## Retrospective Summary
 Here's what went well
 * The team successfully implemented key backend and database features, resulting in a functional prototype with persistent data and a working matching system.
 * Collaboration improved across all roles — backend, frontend, and design — with consistent communication during development and debugging.
-* We established a smoother Git workflow using branches and pull requests to maintain clean integration.
-* Regular weekly meetings helped track progress, identify blockers, and ensure feature alignment with our user stories.
+* Regular meetings helped track progress, identify blockers, and ensure feature alignment with our user stories.

 Here's what we'd like to improve
 * Improve coordination between the Flask backend and the HTML frontend templates to ensure consistent user flow and data rendering.
-* Increase the frequency of code reviews to catch logical and formatting issues earlier.
 * Dedicate more time to automated testing and validation to ensure new changes don’t break existing functionality.

 Here are changes we plan to implement in the next sprint